mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 ### 3.1 Cost Function: Hinge Loss

 The model of the SVM is very similar to the linear regression; however, this time, we have another cost function.
-The cost function is similar to the one in the logistic regression, but instead of having a smooth decay, we have a non-linear hinge cost function.
+The cost function is similar to the one in the logistic regression, but instead of having a smooth decay, we have a non-linear **hinge cost function**.
 The cost starts to increase linearly when we trespass the margin hyperplane that touches one support or boundary point.

 This is a fundamental difference: in SVMs, only wrongly classified data-points are penalized, while in logistic regression there is always a penalization (because we have a smooth cost function).